sage-code/eve/manual/structure.md

 return;
 ```

-## Method scope
+## Method context

-Every method can define local variables, constants or functions.
-This is called local scope.
-Members defined in local scope are short leaving and are removed once the method is resolved.
-In this scope a method can implement attributes using "@" prefix.
-Attributes are factor properties of the method.
+Every method can define local variables.
+Members defined in local context are short leaving and are removed once the method is resolved.
+In this context a method can implement attributes using "." prefix.
+Attributes are properties of the method and can be accessed after method execution.

 ## Method Execution
-To execute an method you use keyword "solve" then method name followed by arguments.
-Arguments are enclosed in round parentheses separated by comma.
-If an method do not have parameters or it have one single parameter the empty list () after the method name is not required.
+To execute an method you use method name followed by arguments.
+Arguments are enclosed in round parentheses separated by comma like a list.
+If an method do not have parameters or it have one single parameter the empty list () after the method name is not required to execute method.

 **method call**
 ```
+  method_name
+  method_name;
   method_name ()
   method_name (argument_list)
 ```

 ## Method termination
 A method block end with keyword return.
 When method is terminated, program execution will continue with the next statement after the method call.
-Keyword "exit" or "panic" can terminate a method early.
+Keywords "exit", "fail" or "panic" can terminate a method early.

 **Example:**
 ```
 method: test(Integer: a)
 process
+  ** print is a system method
-  print (a)
+  print a
 return;

 method: main(List[String]: *args)